joel-sc13nc3/pptautomation/Readme.txt

 # Step by step to run the code
+1. Add the analysis sheet (latest version) to the "Input/Analysis_Sheet"
+2. Add the dataloader (latest version) to the "Input/Data_Loader"
+3. Fill the Selections template located in the "Input/Naming"

-1. Open the cmd
+4. Open the cmd
-2. Select the source of the boxapp folder
+5. Select the source of the boxapp folder
-    2.a Additional instructions to navigate to the source path 2.a.1 type cd "full_path" (example: cd "C:\Users\Joel Ramirez\Box Sync\M&S Suite Deployments Micro-boxes") 2.a.2 You need to find the main.py under the pptautomation folder
+    5.a Additional instructions to navigate to the source path 5.a.1 type cd "full_path" (example: cd "C:\Users\Joel Ramirez\Box Sync\M&S Suite Deployments Micro-boxes") 5.a.2 You need to find the main.py under the pptautomation folder
-3. run the following instruction python main.py
+6. run the following instruction python main.py
-4. Wait until following message appears "The ppttc file has been succesfully created"
+7. Wait until following message appears "The ppttc file has been succesfully created"
-5. The ppttc will be located in the output of the pptautomation folder
+8. The ppttc will be located in the output of the pptautomation folder